mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Thank you...Kip."

   Thi stood up again, and pushed Linyu toward home.
 "Let's get our first nap, shall we?
-The next shipment of new people will arrive in a Va'la and I want to be prepared for anything."
+The next shipment will arrive in a Va'la and I want to be prepared for anything."

   "Shipment?"
 Kip asked.

-  "Yes.
+  "Of convicted.
 The same one we came in on yesterday."

   "What will we do with them?"